bilgino/angularforddd/README.md

 several aggregates.
 An important aspect with regard to SPA applications is that the (client- or server-side) bounded context must integrate a REST interface because the router engine in Angular complies with the navigational behaviour of hypermedia APIs.
 A bounded context should not only be coupled to the URI of the entry point (root): `/BoundedContextA/*API`; `/BoundedContextB/*API`.
-A bounded context can be assigned either to an entire page or to page segments.
+**A bounded context can be assigned either to an entire page or to page segments**.

 Interaction between the bounded context pattern and domain modules: